If you're into fashion, you've probably heard about the concept of "investment dressing."

 Foundations to invest in:

 - RMS Beauty "Un" Cover-Up: I can't live without this hybrid concealer-foundation in a pot; it's what I wear most often.
 The texture can take some getting used to (I recommend setting dewy areas with translucent powder), but it looks gorgeous on the skin and is made with only a few natural ingredients.
+There are 16 shades.

 A Natural-Looking Luminizer